ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Methods

-For each field, we provide an ``optimal'' catalog, in which the total flux of each source is obtained from the colors computed in a preferred aperture chosen on the basis of the object segmentation area.
+For each field, we provide an `optimal' catalogue, in which the total flux of each source is obtained from the colours computed in a preferred aperture chosen on the basis of the object segmentation area.
 We used \textsc{SExtractor} \texttt{ISOAREA\_IMAGE} as a proxy for it, and selected as the preferred aperture the one immediately larger than the value $\sqrt{\texttt{ISOAREA\_IMAGE}/\pi}$ (this implies that the diameter of the optimal aperture is close to the radius of the circularized detected area).
-The value of this preferred aperture is also reported in the catalog.
+The value of this preferred aperture is also reported in the catalogue.